What is URL tracking in Bing Ads?

 Auto-tagging of UTM tags: When you select the auto-tagging checkbox, 5 UTM tags will be added to the landing page URLs of your text ads, keywords, Bing Shopping Campaigns, Image Extensions, and Sitelink Extensions.
 Learn more: How to set up auto-tagging?

-Destination URL tracking: You manually add URL parameters to your destination URLs.
+Final URL tracking: You manually add URL parameters to your final URLs.
 With this option, your ad needs to go through editorial review each time you update a parameter.
-To learn more, see How do I set up destination URL tracking?
+To learn more, see How do I set up final URL tracking?

-Tracking template: You select final URL as your landing page (instead of destination URL) and then add URL parameters to the tracking template.
+Tracking template: You select final URL as your landing page and then add URL parameters to the tracking template.
 We recommend that you add the tracking template at the account level and then it will be applied to all URLs (ads, keywords, Sitelink Extensions).
 To learn more, see How do I create an account tracking template?.

-Custom parameters: You select Final URL as your landing page (instead of destination URL), define custom parameters to track a specific data point, and then add the custom parameter to the tracking template.
+Custom parameters: You select Final URL as your landing page, define custom parameters to track a specific data point, and then add the custom parameter to the tracking template.
 To learn more, see Can I use custom parameters?

 In your account, you can mix and match which tracking parameters you want to use.
 Here is how URL tracking options work together when an ad is served:

-- Bing Ads passes parameters from the lowest level tracking template or destination URL.
+- Bing Ads passes parameters from the lowest level tracking template or final URL.

 - Auto-tagging appends the UTM tags at the end of the URL, after any URL parameters.